Towns & Places:

 North Lake Park

 Years before Kansas was a territory, the U.S. Government moved native peoples from different tribes in the East to a permanent Indian frontier in Kansas.
-In September 1838, 859 Potawatomi Indians were forced from their homeland near Plymouth, Indiana, and marched 660 miles to present-day OsawatomieKansas.
+In September 1838, 859 Potawatomi Indians were forced from their homeland near Plymouth, Indiana, and marched 660 miles to present-day Osawatomie, Kansas.

 Called the Potawatomi Trail of Death, the tribe was escorted by militia along the 660-mile journey.
 During the two-month journey, 42 members of the tribe, mostly children, died of typhoid fever and the stress of the forced removal, and about as many had escaped along the journey.
 When they arrived in Osawatomie, Kansas, that November, only 756 tribe members were left.
-Their principal village was just across the northern boundary in Franklin County, at a place known as Dutch Henry’s Crossing on Pottawatomie Creek.
+Their principal village was just across the northern boundary in Franklin County, at a place known as Dutch Henry’s Crossing on Pottawatomie River.
 The Potawatomi tribe was reassigned to present-day Pottawatomie County between 1847-1848.

-On November 8, 1854, Governor Horatio Reeder issued a proclamation ordering an election to be held on November 29, at which time Anderson County could be made a part of the Fifth District.
-The election was held at Henry Sherman’s house near a place called Dutch Henry’s Crossing on Pottawatomie Creek.
-At the election for members of the first territorial legislature, A. M. Coffey and David Lykins were elected to the council, and Allen Wilkerson and H. W. Yonger were made representatives.
+On November 8, 1854, Governor Horatio Reeder issued a proclamation ordering an election on November 29, when Anderson County could be made a part of the Fifth District.
+The election was held at Henry Sherman’s house near Dutch Henry’s Crossing on the Pottawatomie River.
+At the election for the first territorial legislature members, A. M. Coffey and David Lykins were elected to the council, and Allen Wilkerson and H.W.
+Yonger were made representatives.
 Of the resident voters, including about 50 men who were primarily Free-State advocates, only a few voted.
 However, many Missourians crossed the state line and cast about 200 pro-slavery votes.

 At the election for a delegate to Congress in October 1855, George Wilson was the only person running in the district.
 Samuel Mack, one of the judges, refused to vote, regarding the election as a farce.
 However, voters arrived, most of whom were from Missouri and came over on horseback and in wagons, well supplied with whiskey and guns.

-Wilson then appealed to the governor for assistance to organize the county, and Acting Governor Wilson Shannon commissioned Francis Meyer and F. P. Brown commissioners and Henderson Rice sheriff.
+Wilson then appealed to the governor for assistance in organizing the county, and Acting Governor Wilson Shannon commissioned Francis Meyer and F.P.
+Brown commissioners and Henderson Rice sheriff.
 Still, Brown and Rice would not accept the commissions.
 George Wilson and Francis Meyer organized the county on January 7, 1856.
 Five days later, the second session of the probate judge and commissioners’ court was held at Meyer’s house, and David McCammon was appointed sheriff.
 He gave bond and qualified on January 18, when the court held its third session, and J. S. Waitman was appointed commissioner.
 This was the first time that a full board of commissioners had existed.
-At this time, C. H. Price was appointed justice of the peace for the county and commissioned by Judge Wilson.
-Price qualified on March 5, 1856, and the same day was appointed treasurer of the county.
+At this time, C.H.
+Price was appointed justice of the peace for the county and commissioned by Judge Wilson.
+Price qualified on March 5, 1856, and on the same day, was appointed county treasurer.
 On February 4, 1856, Thomas Totton was appointed county clerk.
 On March 9, a petition for the location of a road from Henry Sherman’s house to Cofachique, the county seat of Allen County, was considered.
 David McCammon, James Townsley, and Samuel Mack were appointed commissioners to open the road, which was to be 70 feet wide.
 This was the first road in the county.

 In 1856, pro-slavery men invaded the county regularly, intimidating free-staters and damaging their property, sometimes driving them away.
 Radical abolitionist John Brown and his followers murdered several pro-slavery men in retaliation during the Pottawatomie Massacre on May 24, 1856, in nearby Franklin County.